ETHZ-TEC/exot_wiki/1.-The-Application-Library/Framework-overview.md

 The *Application Library* facilitates the creation of sending and receiving applications that interoperate with the entire Experiment Orchestration Toolkit.

-The library is implemented in C++17, and takes advantage of many modern language features:
+The library is implemented in C++17, and takes advantage of many modern language features.
+It broadly uses generic programming and compile-time code generation as well as avoids complex class hierarchies.
+The library can be rather easily extended.
+It has been successfully applied in creating sender and receiver applications for, among others, cache-based, thermal, and frequency scaling covert channels.

 ## Terminology